pypeit/PypeIt/doc/tutorials/lris_howto.rst

    :scale: 60%
    :align: center

-As typical of most arc images, we can sees a series of arc lines, here oriented approximately horizontally.
+As typical of most arc images, we can see a series of arc lines, here oriented approximately horizontally.
+It is important to inspect the arc image to make sure it looks good, ensuring to get a good wavelength calibration.

 See :ref:`arc` for further details.

 Wavelengths
 +++++++++++

-It is important to inspect the :ref:`qa` for the wavelength calibration.
+It is, also, very important to inspect the :ref:`qa` for the wavelength calibration.
 These are PNG files in the ``QA/PNG/`` folder.

 1D